Herman J. Mankiewicz: Alcoholism and death

 Mankiewicz was an alcoholic.
 Ten years before his death, he wrote: "I seem to become more and more of a rat in a trap of my own construction, a trap that I regularly repair whenever there seems to be danger of some opening that will enable me to escape.
 I haven't decided yet about making it bomb proof.
 It would seem to involve a lot of unnecessary labor and expense."
 A future Hollywood biographer went so far as to suggest that Mankiewicz’s behavior "made him seem erratic even by the standards of Hollywood drunks."

-Mankiewicz died March 5, 1953, at age of 55, of uremic poisoning, at Cedars of Lebanon Hospital in Los Angeles.
+Mankiewicz died March 5, 1953, at age of 55, of uremic poisoning, the result of liver failure, at Cedars of Lebanon Hospital in Los Angeles.
 Orson Welles said of him, "He saw everything with clarity.
 No matter how odd or how right or how marvelous his point of view was, it was always diamond white.
 Nothing muzzy."

-Critical legacy
+Legacy

 In looking back on his early films, Pauline Kael wrote that Mankiewicz had, in fact, written (alone or with others) "about forty of the films I remember best from the twenties and thirties.
 I hadn't realized how extensive his career was. ... and now that I have looked into Herman Mankiewicz's career it's apparent that he was a key linking figure in just the kind of movies my friends and I loved best.
 These were the hardest-headed periods of American movies ... [and] the most highly acclaimed directors of that period, suggests that the writers ... in little more than a decade, gave American talkies their character."

 Director and screenwriter Nunnally Johnson claimed that the "two most brilliant men he has ever known were George S. Kaufman and Herman Mankiewicz, and that Mankiewicz was the more brilliant of the two. ... [and] spearheaded the movement of that whole Broadway style of wisecracking, fast-talking, cynical-sentimental entertainment onto the national scene."

+His friend Ben Hecht wrote this shortly after Mankiewicz's death.

+When I remember the dull and inane whom Herman enriched by his presence, and his numbskull "betters" who tried feebly to echo his observations; when I remember his throw-away genius, his modesty, his shrug at adversity; when I remember that unlike the lords of success around him he attacked only the strong with his wit and defended always the weak with his heart, I feel proud to have known a man of importance.

+In 2024, Mankiewicz was announced as a posthumous inductee into the Luzerne County Arts & Entertainment Hall of Fame.